xmruibi/SocialMusicSearch/README.md

-# CollaborativeMusicSearch
+# SocialMusicSearch

 ### Brief Intro
 Although the text information retrieval is very mature in current world, the media files are still hard to be annotated and retrieved.
-The problem is lacking of the sementic analysis on this media file.
-Here, we come up with an innovative thinking on music search engine with collaborative dynamic bullet comments techniques.
-The bullet comment is a kind of comment added on each frame of the media file.
+The problem is media files are lacking of the sementic sentimental elements.
+Here, we come up with an innovative thinking on music search engine with live comments (bullet comments) techniques.
+The live comment is a kind of comment added on each frame of the media file.
 Those bullet comments releases user's sentimental infomation on a certain song or song's segment.
 According to these comment, we not only can set up profile on each song, but also on those song's specific segment.

 ### Techniques
 #### Front End